Dr. Kai Sauerwald

 Profiles: dblp scholar researchgate (complexity poster)

-Researcher and teacher at the FernUniversität in Hagen, Germany.
+Tenured researcher and teacher at the FernUniversität in Hagen, Germany, and strongly associated with the Artificial Intelligence Group.

-My general research area is formal semantics, mostly with application in the theoretical foundations of artificial intelligence.
-I publish mainly with a focus on knowledge representation and reasoning (KR), specifically on the dynamics of knowledge and belief, forgetting, cognitive aspects of KR and non-monotonic reasoning.
+My general research interest are the foundations of artificial intelligence.
+I publish mainly on knowledge representation and reasoning (KR), specifically on the dynamics of knowledge and belief, forgetting, cognitive aspects of KR and non-monotonic reasoning.

 Recent News